Time series saliency maps: explaining models across multiple domains: Feature-level Insertion-Deletion

 \subsection{Electroencephalography-based epileptic seizure detection}

 We used the Physionet Siena Scalp EEG Database v1.0.0~\cite{detti_siena_2020, detti_eeg_2020, goldberger_physiobank_2000}.
-For each subjects' sessions we retrieved the first sample that is detected as seizure by the \texttt{zhu-transformer}.
-For each sample, we generated ICA-domain IG saliency maps and performed insertion/deletion with the most important IC.
-We kept track of the change in the seizure classification probability, $\Delta p = p(\boldsymbol{x}_{mod}) - p(\boldsymbol{x})$, as we: \begin{enumerate} \item Delete the most important component and perform inference, \item Maintain the most important component, delete the rest of the components and perform seizure classification. \end{enumerate}
+For each subject's sessions, we retrieved the first sample that is detected as a seizure by the \texttt{zhu-transformer}.
+For each sample, we generated ICA-domain IG saliency maps and performed insertions/deletions with the most important IC.
+We kept track of the change in the seizure classification probability, $\Delta p = p(\boldsymbol{x}_{mod}) - p(\boldsymbol{x})$, as we: \begin{enumerate} \item Delete the most important component and perform inference, \item Maintain the most important component, delete the rest of the components, and perform seizure classification. \end{enumerate}

-We compared these results with randomly choosing an IC component and performing the same insertion/deletion evaluation.
+We compared these results with those obtained from randomly choosing an IC component and performing the same insertion/deletion evaluation.